 At A1 Energy, we install direct wire LED tubes more frequently than ballast-compatible solutions.

 When compared to fluorescent lighting, direct wire LED tubes have a whole slew of pros.
-For one, they last about 50,000 hours—150 percent greater than the average fluorescent tube.
+For one, they last about 50,000 hours— which is significantly greater than the average fluorescent tube.
 Their brightness is about the same, but LED tubes can also be dimmed in certain scenarios.

 When comparing direct wire LED tubes against ballast-compatible options, the key pro and con differs…